ONLYOFFICE/Kubernetes-DocSpace/README.md

 ```

 At the wizard page during the first login please add your license using the corresponding field.

-If you have initially installed Community version and plan to switch to Enterprise version using the corresponding license, please perform an update using `global.installationType=ENTERPRISE` parameter, then add your license using the corresponding field in Payments section.

 ### 2. Install ONLYOFFICE DocSpace